 Per Page:

-The Peter and Paul Fortress in Saint Petersburg - built between 1706 and 1740 - surrounds the Saints Peter and Paul Cathedral (completed 1733), which houses the remains of almost all of the members of the Russian imperial family.
+The Peter and Paul Fortress in St. Petersburg, Russia, was built between 1706 and 1740 and surrounds the Saints Peter and Paul Cathedral (completed 1733), which houses the remains of almost all members of the Russian imperial family.

-The Old Saint Petersburg Stock Exchange (white building) and one of its flanking Rostral Columns overlooking the inner harbor of the city.
+Russia's Old St. Petersburg Stock Exchange (white building) and one of its flanking columns, overlooking the inner harbor of the city.

-The Cruiser Aurora anchored in Saint Petersburg Harbor.
-It was a blank shot fired from this ship that signaled the assault on the Winter Palace and launched the October 1917 Revolution.
+The cruiser "Aurora" anchored in St. Petersburg Harbor in Russia.
+A blank shot fired from this ship signaled the assault on the Winter Palace and launched the October 1917 Revolution.

-The Bronze Horseman - an equestrian statue of Peter I in Saint Petersburg - has become a symbol of the city.
+The Bronze Horseman -- an equestrian statue of Peter I in St. Petersburg, Russia -- has become a symbol of the city.

-The former imperial Winter Palace in Saint Petersburg is now part of the Hermitage Museum.
+The former imperial Winter Palace in St. Petersburg, Russia, is now part of the Hermitage Museum.

-The Alexander Column is a focal point of Palace Square in Saint Petersburg (part of the Winter Palace appears in the background).
-The single-piece red granite column was erected between 1830 and 1834 in grateful commemoration of Czar Alexander I who led the Russian victory in the war with Napoleonic France.
-The monument - the tallest of its kind in the world - is 47.5 m (156 ft) high and weighs some 600 tons.
+The Alexander Column is a focal point of Palace Square in St. Petersburg, Russia, and the Winter Palace appears in the background.
+The single-piece red granite column was erected between 1830 and 1834 in commemoration of Czar Alexander I, who led the Russian victory against Napoleonic France.

-The Cathedral of the Resurrection of Christ in Saint Petersburg - also known as the Church of the Savior on Spilled Blood - marks the location where Czar Alexander II was assasinated in 1881.
+The Cathedral of the Resurrection of Christ in St. Petersburg, Russia, marks the site of Czar Alexander II's assassination in 1881.

-Pastel colors highlight the central nave of the Saints Peter and Paul Cathedral in Saint Petersburg.
-The Cathedral is located inside the Peter and Paul Fortress and houses the remains of almost all Russian emperors (and empresses) from Peter I to Nicholas II.
+Pastel colors highlight the central nave of the Saints Peter and Paul Cathedral in St. Petersburg, Russia.
+The cathedral is located inside the Peter and Paul Fortress and houses the remains of almost all Russian emperors and empresses from Peter I to Nicholas II.

-Some of the beautiful architecture found in the interior of the Hermitage Museum in Saint Petersburg.
+Interior of the Hermitage Museum in St. Petersburg, Russia.
 Located on the River Neva, the museum occupies six buildings and reputedly houses 3 million works of art.

 Previous PagePage 01 of 02Next Page